This post may contain affiliate links.

 For the Raspberry Sauce:

-Remove from heat and strain the seeds through a mesh strainer.
+- Remove from heat and strain the seeds through a fine mesh sieve.
 Allow the raspberry sauce to cool completely.

 For the Graham Cracker Crust:

-• Process the graham crackers in a food processor until broken into crumbs.
+- Process the graham crackers in a food processor until broken into crumbs.
 You can also add the crackers to a large plastic bag and crush them with a rolling pin or wooden spoon.
-The wooden spoon is a great way to get some aggression out! (step 1)
+The wooden spoon is a great way to get some aggression out!

-• Mix the crumbs with the melted butter, sugar and sea salt.
+- Mix the crumbs with the melted butter, sugar and sea salt.
 The graham cracker crumbs will all be moist, but it may seem dryer than you expect it to be.
-Don’t worry, that is fine! (step 2)
+Don’t worry, that is fine!

-• Press the crust FIRMLY into a 9×9 inch baking pan lined with parchment paper or foil.
+- Press the crust FIRMLY into a 9×9 inch prepared baking pan lined with parchment paper or foil.
 The key to making these bars finger food is a really sturdy crust.
-The bottom of a drinking glass or measuring cup works really well. (step 3)
+The bottom of a drinking glass or measuring cup works really well.

 For the cheesecake:

-• Start by melting the white chocolate.
-Chop it up or place chips in a bowl and microwave on 20 second increments.
+- Start by melting the white chocolate.
+Chop it up and place in a small bowl and microwave on 20 second increments.
 Stir in between each time you heat.
 DO NOT OVERHEAT.
 It will clump and become unmanageable.
 When most of the chocolate is melted, just keep stirring until the rest melts.
 Set aside and allow it to cool.

-• In a medium bowl, combine the sugar and softened cream cheese.
-Using an electric mixer, beat until smooth and creamy.
+- In a medium bowl, combine the sugar and softened cream cheese.
+Using an electric hand mixer or standing mixer, beat until smooth and creamy.
 You want the sugar to be fully incorporated.
-This takes about 2 minutes. (step 1)
+This takes about 2 minutes.

-• Add in the sour cream and beat to blend in.
+- Add in the sour cream and beat to blend in.
 Add the eggs and vanilla and beat only until the eggs are incorporated.
-Try not to beat any more than necessary. (step 2)
+Try not to beat any more than necessary.

-• Add the cooled but still melted (it can be warm, just no longer super hot) white chocolate and beat gently to incorporate.
-Again, don’t overdo it on the mixing here. (step 3)
+- Add the cooled but still melted (it can be warm, just no longer super hot) white chocolate and beat gently to incorporate.
+Again, don’t overdo it on the mixing here.

-• Pour the cheesecake mixture over top of the baked graham cracker crust.
-Spread with a spatula to make sure the cheesecake layer is even. (step 4)
+- Pour the cream cheese mixture over top of the baked graham cracker crust.
+Spread with a spatula to make sure the cheesecake layer is even.

-• Drizzle the cooled raspberry sauce over top of the white chocolate cheesecake layer.
+- Drizzle the cooled raspberry sauce over top of the white chocolate cheesecake layer.
 You can use as much as you like, or just a little drizzle and save the rest for later.
-Use a toothpick to swirl the raspberry sauce into the cheesecake. (step 5-6)
+Use a toothpick to swirl the raspberry sauce into the cheesecake.

-• Bake the cheesecake for about 32-35 minutes.
-The bars will be ready when the edges are slightly browned, and the cheesecake looks set.
+- Bake the cheesecake for about 32-35 minutes in preheated oven.
+The bars will be ready when the edges are slightly golden brown, and the cheesecake looks set.

-• Remove and cool completely on a cooling rack before chilling for at least 3 hours.
-Cut into pieces and enjoy!
+- Remove and cool completely on a cooling rack before chilling for at least 3-4 hours.
+Cut into pieces, garnish with a touch of lemon zest if desired and enjoy!

-• You want to chill these white chocolate cheesecake bars for at least 3 hours for them to set and firm up.
+- You want to chill these white chocolate cheesecake bars for at least 3-4 hours for them to set and firm up.
 Wait until they are completely cooled.
 If you shorten the time, they will 100% be dessert you want to eat with a fork!
-If you are short on time, chill in the freezer for about one hour.

 Check out these other recipes: